jeffprestes/sjrpc/README.md

 It is the NGINX for Ethereum JSON-RPC APIs

-Let us save your time, if you use:
+However, let us save your time, if you use:

 ```javascript
 // Example of Javascript/Typescript static frontend getting Ethereum RPC connection via browser embedded connection, such as Metamask